Around the exhibition

 The word of the survivors

-The words of the survivors, on the painful path of the narrative of memory, make the link between the quest for knowledge, the tribute to the victims and the courage of the survivors.
+The words of survivors, on the painful path of recounting memory, make the link between the quest for knowledge, tribute to victims and the courage of survivors.
 Introduction Alain Ngirinshuti, survivor, vice-president of

-In 1994, the genocide perpetrated against the Tutsi caused nearly one million deaths in Rwanda.
-125 widows survivors and their children live in a group housing estate, in an outlying neighborhood of the capital.
-To accompany them in a process of self-reconstruction, the
+In 1994, the genocide perpetrated against the Tutsi caused nearly a million deaths in Rwanda.
+125 widows and their children live in a housing estate, in an outlying district of the capital.
+To support them in a process of self-reconstruction, the

 In the presence of